Traian Băsescu: Professional career

 Băsescu graduated from the Naval Institute of Constanța in 1976 and became a merchant marine deck officer at Navrom, the Romanian state-owned shipping company.
 Between 1981 and 1987, he served as captain on Romanian commercial ships.
 Throughout his career, questions have been raised about Băsescu's links to the Securitate, the security services of the communist leader Nicolae Ceaușescu.
 However, Băsescu has claimed that his links with the former Securitate were minimal, though some contact was obligatory at the time for somebody working abroad in a senior position.
 In 1984, he was promoted to Captain of the oil tanker Biruința, the largest ship of the then Romanian commercial fleet.
 In 1989, Băsescu moved to Belgium to head the Navrom Agency in Antwerp.

-The most controversial episode of his professional career began on 10 September 1981 in the French port Rouen, when a fire started around the Romanian tanker Argeș, then under the command of Traian Băsescu, affecting a large portion of the River Seine.
-The fire destroyed two tugs and six barges, and major disaster was avoided when 70 French firemen from Rouen, Gran-Couronne, Grand-Quevily, Canteleu and Moulineaux prevented the fire from reaching the nearby Shell refinery.
-According to an interview given by Traian Băsescu to the Romanian TV channel Prima TV on 23 June 1998 (and quoted by Magazin Nautic, the official publication of the Romanian Nautical Club), Băsescu admitted to having made alterations to the ship's installation before the French investigators were allowed to come on board, a thing that — in Băsescu's own words — made it impossible for the investigators to link the cause of the disaster to the Romanian ship.
+The most controversial episode of his professional career began on 10 September 1981 in the French port Rouen, when a fire started around the Romanian tanker Argeș, then under the command of Traian Băsescu, affecting a large portion of the Seine River.
+The fire destroyed two tugs and six barges, and major disaster was avoided when 70 French firemen from Rouen, Grand-Couronne, Grand-Quevilly, Canteleu, and Moulineaux prevented the fire from reaching the nearby Shell refinery.
+According to an interview given by Băsescu to the Romanian TV channel Prima TV on 23 June 1998 (and quoted by Magazin Nautic, the official publication of the Romanian Nautical Club), Băsescu admitted to having made alterations to the ship's installation before the French investigators were allowed to come on board, a thing that — in Băsescu's own words — made it impossible for the investigators to link the cause of the disaster to the Romanian ship.

 Earlier political career

 Băsescu was a member of the Communist Party before 1989.
 After the downfall of Communism, he claimed that he joined the PCR to promote his career in the merchant marines.
 In a letter published in Romanian newspapers, former president Emil Constantinescu alleged that Băsescu was in the second tier of the Communist Party leadership during the regime of former communist leader Nicolae Ceaușescu, but had managed to portray himself as anti-communist.
-During an interview Traian Băsescu admitted that before 1989 he smuggled jeans and other goods.
-A former communist official, a director of a firm that was receiving the goods transported by Traian Băsescu by ship, said on Antena 3 TV that without payment of a bribe Traian Băsescu refused to bring the goods in the country.
+During an interview, Băsescu admitted that before 1989 he smuggled jeans and other goods.
+A former communist official, a director of a firm that was receiving the goods transported by Băsescu by ship, said on Antena 3 TV that without payment of a bribe, Băsescu refused to bring the goods in the country.

+Băsescu entered politics after the 1989 Romanian Revolution, as a member of the large National Salvation Front (FSN) party.